top of page

 Management

-Brian Lane serves as the CEO of Comfort Systems USA, a position he has held since 2011 after joining the company in 2003.
-With more than thirty years of experience across the construction, engineering, and industrial services sectors, Brian Lane brings a deep operational background and strategic clarity to one of the largest mechanical and electrical contracting firms in the United States.
-Before being named CEO, Brian Lane held several senior roles within the company, including Executive Vice President and Chief Operating Officer, as well as Senior Vice President overseeing operations in Region One.
-His long tenure at Comfort Systems USA has given him a great understanding of the company’s field operations, customer needs, and end markets.
-Before joining Comfort Systems USA, Brian Lane spent fifteen years at Halliburton, a global provider of services and equipment to the energy and industrial sectors.
-While at Halliburton, he served in various leadership roles across business development, strategy, and project execution, ultimately becoming Regional Director for Europe and Africa.
-Following his time at Halliburton, Brian Lane worked as Regional Director at Capstone Turbine Corporation, a manufacturer of distributed energy systems, and as Vice President at Kvaerner, an international engineering and construction firm focused on industrial projects, particularly in the chemical industry.
-This broad base of experience has shaped Brian Lane’s ability to lead large, technically complex organizations with a focus on operational excellence and customer-centric solutions.
+Brian Lane serves as the CEO of Comfort Systems USA, a role he has held since 2011 after joining the company in 2003.
+With more than three decades of experience across the construction, engineering, and industrial services sectors, Brian Lane brings deep operational expertise and strategic discipline to one of the largest mechanical and electrical contracting firms in the United States.
+Before becoming CEO, Brian Lane held several senior leadership roles within Comfort Systems USA, including Executive Vice President and COO, as well as Senior Vice President responsible for operations in Region One.
+His long tenure within the company has given him a strong understanding of its decentralized operating model, field operations, and the diverse end markets it serves.
+This operational familiarity has allowed him to lead the company with a clear focus on execution, workforce development, and long term customer relationships.
+Prior to joining Comfort Systems USA, Brian Lane spent approximately fifteen years at Halliburton, where he held a variety of leadership roles across business development, strategy, and project execution.
+During his time there he ultimately served as Regional Director for Europe and Africa, overseeing complex operations across multiple international markets.
+After leaving Halliburton, Brian Lane served as Regional Director at Capstone Turbine Corporation, a manufacturer of distributed energy systems, and later as Vice President at Kvaerner, an international engineering and construction company focused on large industrial projects, particularly within the chemical industry.
+These roles provided him with extensive experience managing technically demanding projects and large operational organizations.
 Brian Lane holds a Bachelor of Science in Chemistry from the University of Notre Dame and an MBA from Boston College.
-He currently serves on the Board of Directors of Main Street Capital Corporation and has previously served on the board of Griffin Dewatering Corporation.
-Known for his steady, pragmatic leadership and focus on long-term value creation, Brian Lane has guided Comfort Systems USA through periods of economic uncertainty - including the aftermath of 9/11, the global financial crisis, and the COVID-19 pandemic - while maintaining positive cash flow and profitability every year.
-Under Brian Lane’s leadership, Comfort Systems USA has strengthened its position in the market through disciplined growth, continuous investment in its workforce, expansion of service capabilities, and strategic acquisitions that preserve local autonomy while benefiting from national scale.
+In addition to his responsibilities at Comfort Systems USA, he currently serves on the Board of Directors of Main Street Capital Corporation and previously served on the board of Griffin Dewatering Corporation.
+Brian Lane is often described as a steady and pragmatic leader with a strong focus on operational excellence and disciplined capital allocation.
+During his tenure as CEO, Comfort Systems USA has significantly expanded its national footprint, strengthened its capabilities in areas such as prefabrication and modular construction, and grown through a series of strategic acquisitions that add capabilities while preserving the entrepreneurial culture of acquired companies.
+Under Brian Lane’s leadership, the company has also invested heavily in workforce development and training programs, recognizing that skilled labor is one of the most important assets in the mechanical and electrical contracting industry.
+Brian Lane has guided the company through several challenging economic periods while maintaining consistent profitability and strong cash generation.
+His emphasis on operational discipline, long term customer relationships, and decentralized management has helped position Comfort Systems USA as one of the leading platforms in the highly fragmented mechanical and electrical contracting industry.
+Given his deep industry experience and long tenure within the company, I believe Brian Lane has played a central role in building the operational foundation that continues to support Comfort Systems USA’s growth and competitive position.

 The Numbers